Create and manage workflow diagrams

 Tip:

-Click the Active/Draft toggle button to compare the active and draft diagram.
+You can use the Active/Draft toggle button to compare changes between the active and draft diagram.

 5. Click More Actions More Actions and click Discard Draft.